bihealth/kiosc-server/docs/source/apps_containers.rst

 Start
 ^^^^^

-Start an existing Docker container and create the Docker container first from the Docker image.
-If the image isn't yet cached, it is pulled.
-An existing container is wiped before performing the starting action.
+Create a container from a Docker image and start it.
+If the image isn't yet cached, it is pulled from the specified repository.
+An existing container is always wiped before performing the starting action.

 Internally, the following cadence is performed::